Paying ground rent

-As a leaseholder, owning 100% of your property, your lease may require you to pay ground rent.
+If you are a leaseholder owning 100% of your property, your lease may require you to pay ground rent.
 In some cases this will be paid annually or monthly with your service charges.
 You will be informed of the monthly rent that you need to pay in advance if appropriate.

 You will also be required to pay service charges, which are your share of the cost of managing, providing services and carrying out repairs to the communal parts of your block or scheme.
 As with ground rent, some are charged annually and some are charged monthly.
 Please refer to your lease agreement to clarify how you are required to pay.
 Find out more about paying services charges here.

 Your ground rent

-If you pay your service charge every month your ground rent will be collected within this direct debit.
+If you pay your service charge every month, your ground rent will be collected within your monthly direct debit.

 Paying by direct debit

 The easiest way for you to pay your rent is by Direct Debit.
 You can set up a Direct Debit over the phone with our contact team or your income account manager.
 Once it has been set up, your rent will be automatically paid from your bank account without you having to do anything.
 Your rent account will be credited on the same day that the payment leaves your bank account.

-Direct Debits are easy to manage as you do not have to tell your bank if amounts go up.
-They can also help you to budget your expenses.
+Direct Debits are easy to manage as you do not have to tell your bank if your rent or service charges change.
+They can also help you to budget your weekly and monthly expenses.

 Other ways to pay